"One of the UK's leading specialists in financial mis-selling…"

 What is an Authorised Push Payment (APP) scam?

 Authorised Push Payment (APP) scams happen when victims are tricked into authorising legitimate payments to fraudsters.
-Unlike unauthorized fraud, which occurs when criminals steal bank account details and transfer funds without permission, APP fraud involves the customer unintentionally authorising the fraudulent payment themselves.
+Unlike unauthorised fraud, which occurs when criminals steal bank account details and transfer funds without permission, APP fraud involves the customer unintentionally authorising the fraudulent payment themselves.

 What are the current rules for APP scams (2025)?

-If you’ve been tricked into authorising a payment to a scammer, you may be legally entitled to a full or partial refund — even if your Bank has said no. UK regulations now require all Banks to follow strict rules when handling scam complaints.
+If you’ve been tricked into authorising a payment to a scammer, you may be legally entitled to a full or partial refund, even if your Bank has said no. UK regulations now require all Banks to follow strict rules when handling scam complaints.

 Your right to a refund largely depends on: